Sometime in August 2013, an asteroid exploded.

 But the orbit of R3 wasn’t comet-like.
 It was clearly in the main asteroid belt, the wide region of space between Mars and Jupiter.
 Everything about its orbit was asteroid-like, but its appearance was comet-like.
 What was it?

 We’ve seen objects like this before.
-Sometimes, an asteroid will collide another one, and the impact can shatter them, and created a dust cloud that then behaves much like a comet tail.
+Sometimes an asteroid will collide another one, and the impact can shatter them and create a dust cloud that then behaves much like a comet tail.

 New observations, though, clinch that this was not the case for R3.
 They show pretty conclusively that, instead, the asteroid spun itself to death.
 It was the victim of ... sunlight.